When we think of companies like Apple, Amazon, and Tesla, the first thing that pops into my mind is often a picture of their leader.

 Play to your strengths.
 Don’t think you can do everything and anything within your business.
 If you do this you end up working in your business, and not on the business.

-A recipe that will only get you so far.Opinions expressed here by Contributors are their own.
+A recipe that will only get you so far.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.